merklejerk/whisper-scribe/README.md

 - For GPU acceleration: a supported PyTorch build for your platform/driver.
 Otherwise, CPU works with smaller models.
 - Linux/macOS/Windows are fine; Discord voice capture requires Opus decoding (bundled via `@discordjs/opus`).

+## environment

+You can run/develop in your host OS or use the provided Dev Containers (recommended):

+- Dev Containers: ready-to-use images for `cpu`, `rocm`, and `cuda` backends.
+	1) Copy `.devcontainer/.env.example` to `.devcontainer/.env`.
+	2) Set `BACKEND=cpu`, `rocm`, or `cuda` (CUDA image is currently untested).
+	3) Open the repo in VS Code and “Reopen in Container”.
+System packages for PyTorch (and friends like Triton) will be preinstalled for the chosen backend.

+- Note: the Python service expects certain heavy deps (e.g., torch, triton, etc.) to be available on the `PYTHONPATH`.
+The devcontainers take care of this for you.

 Environment variables (copy `.env.example` to `.env`):

 - DISCORD_TOKEN: required for the bot